ShibeMedia/resource-hub/README.md

-Dogecoin FBG
+Dogecoin Awesome
 ==

 Dogecoin is an peer-to-peer electronic cash system that's taking the world by storm.
-Dogecoin FGB is a list of products, services, libraries, archives - new & old.
+Awesome Dogecoin is a list of products, services, libraries, archives - new & old.

 ## Getting Started